abiosoft/ishell/README.md

 Older version of this library is still available at [https://gopkg.in/abiosoft/ishell.v1](https://gopkg.in/abiosoft/ishell.v1).

-However, you are advised to upgrade.
+However, you are advised to upgrade to v2 [https://gopkg.in/abiosoft/ishell.v2](https://gopkg.in/abiosoft/ishell.v2).

 ## Usage